GaspyGJ/Portfolio_Backend_GJ/README.md

 ## 🔎 How does it work?

+In application.properties, set XXXXX atributtes with yours data

 Use the paths of controllers files for access or edit data from database

 ## 💎 Things to improve